Optimizing your LinkedIn profile involves properly populating each section and performing the right activities regularly for maximum exposure.

 Here is where you can start to build your brand.
 Your brand is not only what you want to project of yourself, but what your employers, coworkers, vendors and clients have come to know you for during your career.
 Remove the fluff and clichés from your summary and instead make it jam-packed with action-driven information and language, letting your personality shine through for that prospective employer.
 Don’t just tell someone you are results-driven, demonstrate this fact by citing results in your profile.

 Logistically, ensure the best first impression is made in the first 363 characters of your profile, as those are the initial characters shown.
-A reader will have to click on the profile to read the remaining 1,637 characters on a desktop.
-Concise, powerful writing is key for these space limitations.
-Write your summary and review how it looks when viewing your profile.
-Does the 363 characters motivate the reader to click and read more?
+Based on the first 363 characters, would you want to click and read more?
 Using this gut-check evaluation, you can determine what to lead with to make a best first LinkedIn profile impression.

 Here is a guide to developing achievement-driven statements for your summary and experience sections.
 For each task or claim you are making: